XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/tdolls.md

 > Formation>Show Equip.
 The stats are above the equip boxes.

 @ Visual

-### How high should K2's RoF have to be to auto her skill?

-> Around 90 to maximize the ICD up to 100 if there's a run-up.

-### Do I need to level up my duplicates in order to use them as dummy-links?

-> Nope.
-They're merely DPS and health multiplier basically.
-Pretty much used as the equivalent of limit-break fodders in other gachas.

 ### Is there a comprehensive list of Limited Event Dolls?